pkoretic/csDefault/README.md

-It's designed as a crossbrowser CSS3 library for styling - one .js/.css file which would give all elements styling they need (a great library [css3Pie](http://css3pie.com/) is used for IE - please support it!)
+It's designed as a cross-browser CSS3 library for styling - one .js/.css file which would give all elements styling they need (a great library [css3Pie](http://css3pie.com/) is used for IE - please support it!)
 It's less than **10kb** in size (PIE.htc is 40kb)